krm-functions/catalog/docs/apply-setters.md

   # data into a setters value .
 This is similar to the
   # apply-replacements KRM function.
   references:

+  - setterName: deployReplicas   # Use the value from source below as setter with this name
-  - source:
+    source:
       kind: Deployment           # A resource to locate
       name: my-nginx
       fieldPath: spec.replicas   # Read this field from resource

-    as: deployReplicas          # Use read value as setter with this name
+  - setterName: kptGitSha
+    source:
+      kind: Kptfile
+      fieldPath: upstream.git.ref
 ```

 ## Configuration Management